 I am seeking the following records: [list what you want]

 I would like to obtain copies of these records OR I would like access to these records (choose which applies)

 Some places make it easy to find the email address of their FOI officer; others don't.
-If you're struggling just send the email to the general contact address and they should pass it on.
+If you're struggling, simply send the email to the general contact address and they should pass it on.

 5. Do I have to pay for the service?

 Initially, no. However, if you request information that might take a long time to find or compile, then you may be charged a fee.
 If you are in receipt of benefits, then you may be exempt from these charges.

 The charges are one of the reasons why it helps to be very clear in your request and narrow the request down to what you really need.
 That said, it's not always possible.
 If you are told that there will be charges, ask for a breakdown.
-We have had it on more than one occasion where a local authority initially wanted to charge an extortionate amount of money.
+On more than one occasion, we've had a local authority initially wanting to charge us an extortionate amount of money.
 The fees were clearly being used as a way to put us off pursuing the request.
 When the authorities were forced to justify their charges, in almost all instances the costs suddenly halved.
 DON'T BE AFRAID TO CHALLENGE THEM.

 6. When should I receive a reply?